 Vassi Koutsaftis is one of our best-loved and most-experienced leaders.
 He has been traveling in Asia for more than 35 years and has been leading treks since 1986.
 He has been named Best Cultural Guide by Outside magazine and Top Travel Specialist for Tibet from Condé Nast Traveler.
 More of his photography can be found on his photography website.

-To find out more about the Trek to K2 & Broad Peak, about exploring Pakistan, or about other GeoEx Treks, call our Asia experts at 888-570-7108.
+To find out more about the Trek to K2 & Broad Peak, about exploring Pakistan, or about other GeoEx Trekking and Hiking Experiences, call our experts at 888-570-7108.